 Catalan Sheepdog Club of GB – Health

 Catalan Sheepdogs are generally a healthy breed, with few health issues.
 The CSCOGB considers the health of the breed to be paramount, including the choosing of suitable breeding partners to ensure the long term health of the breed.
-If you want to buy a Catalan Sheepdog, please ensure that you choose a breeder who had carried out the relevant health tests.
-Responsible breeders should have their dogs tested under the following BVA Canine Health Schemes and have the relevant Eye Scheme and Hip Score certificates.
+If you want to buy a Catalan Sheepdog, please ensure that you choose a breeder who has carried out the relevant health tests.
+Responsible breeders should have their dogs tested under the following BVA Canine Health Schemes; the BVA/KC Hip Dysplasia Scheme and the BVA/KC/ISDS Eye Scheme and have the relevant certificates.

-Should you have a health question, would like to report a health problem or send a test result into the club then please contact Debbie Hansford, the Breed Health Co-ordinator at email@example.com.
+If you have a health question, would like to report a health problem or send a test result to the club, then please contact Debbie Hansford, the Breed Health Co-ordinator at email@example.com.

 The British Veterinary Association/Kennel Club/International Sheep Dog Society (BVA/KC/ISDS) Eye Scheme